-- Develop a new training to enhance understanding of gender based abuse among social workers and CAFCAS officers, with a specific focus on the need to support mothers who have lived with abuse; develop systems that do not allow abusive men to evade intervention; and upskill those working with young people in the principles and practices of contextual safeguarding. - Introduce a new framework to facilitate family group meetings that prevents abusers from using them to further intimidate victims. - Review national and international approaches to preventing harmful traditional practices to understand what works, for who and in what contexts.
+- Develop a new training to enhance understanding of gender-based violence among social workers and Cafcass officers, with a specific focus on the need to support mothers who have lived with abuse; develop systems that do not allow abusive men to evade intervention; and upskill those working with young people in the principles and practices of contextual safeguarding. - Introduce a new framework to facilitate family group meetings that prevents abusers from using them to further intimidate victims.

+Review national and international approaches to preventing harmful traditional practices to understand what works, for who and in what contexts.

-11. Acknowledgements
+Acknowledgements

-Authority acknowledge the contribution of Professor David Gadd, Dr Caroline Miles and Dr Nicole Renehan in the School of Social Sciences, University of Manchester in drafting this strategy document.
+Greater Manchester Combined Authority acknowledge the contribution of Professor David Gadd, Dr Caroline Miles and Dr Nicole Renehan in the School of Social Sciences, University of Manchester in drafting this strategy document.
 GMCA would also like to thank all those who fed into the consultation on this strategy and to specifically acknowledge the contributions of the following people who provided comments on drafts of it:

-Keiran Barnes, Carl Austin-Behan, Sandy Bering, Anna Berry, Molly Bishop, Becca Bromley-Woods, Kelly Clare, Alison Connelly, Duncan Craig, Damian Dallimore, Elaine De Fries, Daniel Diamond, Bethan Deardan, Sasha Deepwell, Gwyn Dodd, Chris Edwards, Neil Evans, Kate Fitzgibbon, Georgie Hagan, Richard Hancock, Gary Harkness, Michelle Hill, Jayne Horan,
+Keiran Barnes Carl Austin-Behan Sandy Bering Anna Berry Molly Bishop Becca Bromley-Woods Kelly Clare Alison Connelly Duncan Craig Damian Dallimore Elaine De Fries Daniel Diamond Bethan Deardan Sasha Deepwell Gwyn Dodd Chris Edwards

-Mabs Hussain, Suzanne Jacob,

-Nicole Jacobs, Mark Knight,

-Ryan Lamey-McArthur, Paul

-Martin, Jane McKenzie, Rabiya

-Majeed-Ariss, Estelle

-Mathieson, Laura Mercer, Clare

-Monoghan, Richard Moses,

-Peggy Mulongo, Martin

-Nugent, Amy Poulson, Mari

-Saeki, Jeanette Staley, Emma

-Stonier, Deborah Thompson,

-Tina Threadgold, Kathryn

-Wakefield, Sandra Walklate.
+Neil Evans Kate Fitzgibbon Georgie Hagan Richard Hancock Garv Harkness Michelle Hill Jayne Horan Jaria Hussain-Lala Mabs Hussain Suzanne Jacob Nicole Jacobs Mark Knight Ryan Lamey-McArthur Paul Martin Jane McKenzie Rabiya Majeed-Ariss

+Estelle Mathieson Laura Mercer Clare Monaghan Richard Moses Peggy Mulongo Martin Nugent Amy Poulson Mari Saeki Jeanette Stalev Emma Stonier Deborah Thompson Tina Threadgold Kathryn Wakefield Sandra Walklate